Terms Conditions And Regulations 2021-2022 Academic Year

 - The replacement student cannot have already signed an HFS Contract for the same contract period.

 - The replacement student must accept the HFS Contract through eLiving.
-If the semester has already begun when the transfer is completed, room charges will be prorated for both students as necessary.
+If the semester has already begun when the transfer is completed, room and board charges will be prorated for both students as necessary.

 - If the replacement student does not take occupancy or withdraws from the University before taking occupancy, the student initiating the HFS Contract Transfer of Obligation remains liable for the financial obligation of the HFS Contract.